2020 Small Producer of the Year

-Nominations are now open for the Small Producer of the Year Award!
-Click here to complete the survey and nominate a farmer in Tasmania who you think is doing a great job at 'Growing Good' in your local community!
+The Sprout Small Producer of the Year Award is an annual award, nominated by you, the local community to recognise and award a farmer in Tasmania who you think is doing a great job at 'Growing Good' in your local community!

 This award is for a small farming business, producing either fresh fruit or vegetables or meat, in an ethical, sustainable and small scale method in Tasmania.